 Award Title Academic Plan Award Type GE Units Required Course Units Major Elective Units Major Units Chemistry T031207C A.S.
-21 40 - 40 At the set CO stars of P http://www. and the d
+21 40 - 40

 At least 60 degree applicable units are required to earn an Associate degree.
 GE Units requirements may be fulfilled by completing any General Education Pattern; please consult with a counselor for more details.
 These programs are Financial Aid Eligible.